• >

 Choosing an account with a high-interest rate means your savings grow quicker, but fixed-rate bonds are usually unsuitable.
 They often don't let you withdraw until the end of the fixed term, even if you need the money in an emergency.

-An instant-access savings account lets you withdraw some or all of your money whenever you need it without fees or interest penalties although the rates are usually low.
+An instant-access savings account lets you withdraw some or all of your money whenever you need it without fees or interest penalties.

 • A regular savings account, which pays interest if you pay in each month